 d) d) Neck lines (platysma)

-People who use botox have reported that they have a more rested face, a more wide-eyed and less angry look.
-Repeated injections but correctly spaced may prolong your results beyond the traditional 4 months.
-Botox can easily be combined with other techniques such as fillers (Hyaluronic Acid or Collagen
+People who use botulique toxicine have reported that they have a more rested face, a more wide-eyed and less angry look.
+Repeated injections but correctly spaced may prolong your results beyond the traditional 4 months. botulique toxicine can easily be combined with other techniques such as fillers (Hyaluronic Acid or Collagen

 Some patients have observed side effects.
 Some are operator dependant such as little bruises at injection points.
 In fact many little veins go through the temporal area where Crow’s feet are treated or the forehead.